-This project is simple: to escape, to reflect, and to write about the art of travel.
+This project is simple: to take inventory of the art of travel.
 As an academic by training, I am trained to take inventory and obsess about ideas.
-And while I’ve managed quite well to pursue my intellectual love for the arts, history, and literature, these pursuits have often come at the expense of doing anything meaningful with my love of travel.
-I’ve certainly tried blogging about travel before, but my efforts were often cut short by “real-job” responsibilities and obligations.
+And while I’ve managed quite well to pursue my intellectual love for the arts, history, and literature, these pursuits have often come at the expense of doing anything meaningful with my love of travel (in all its forms).

-I am a believer that good, meaningful travel doesn’t have to break the bank, nor does one necessarily have to compromise their aspirational standards of travel when one travels “on a budget.”
+My philosophy of travel is this: I am a believer that good, meaningful travel doesn’t have to break the bank, nor does one necessarily have to compromise their aspirational standards of travel when one travels “on a budget.”
 I’ve traveled extensively throughout the world and have managed to do so with some style while on some very tight budgets.
 One of the keys to successful travel planning is perseverance.
 I like to think that a deal is often always around the corner; you just need to know where to look.
-Hopefully, I can help.
+Hopefully, #wanderlust can inspire and help.

 I am excited to have you as my readers and hope that wanderlust strikes you often and always.